What Is Digital Scrapbooking? A Beginner’s Guide | aA

 Build Your First Digital Scrapbooking Page

-Open the software.
-Place a digital background on your blank canvas.
-Add your photo.
-Layer a couple of elements.
-Type a few words.
-Save it.
-That's a finished page — and most of those steps take just a minute or two each.
+Open the software, then place a digital background on your blank canvas.
+Next, add your photo and layer a couple of elements.
+Finally, type a few words and save it.
+That’s a finished page — and most of those steps take just a minute or two each.

 In the beginning, less is almost always better.
-A busy page pulls attention away from your photo.
+After all, a busy page pulls attention away from your photo.
 Let the photo breathe, not get buried in embellishments.
-Simplicity isn't a limitation — it's what makes the story visible.
+Simplicity isn’t a limitation — instead, it’s what makes the story visible.

 Your first page needs only: